 Many cases of time fraud result from dissatisfaction with the workplace.
 Some employees hate the working environment; some feel they’re underpaid; others simply hate their boss.

 That’s why you need to establish a healthy and positive company culture to create bonds and honesty in the workplace, as well as increase employee trust and satisfaction.

 Some actions you can take to build a better company culture and prevent time theft include:

-With this type of software, each employee has their own account, so buddy punching is also limited.
-Employee work hours are recorded automatically and precisely.
-Managers can review, verify, edit, and export timesheets for more accurate payroll and avoid losing money on time theft.
+- The software records worked hours exactly for every minute.
+Managers can then review, verify, edit, and export timesheets for accurate payroll and avoid losing money on time theft.

 Can employers sue employees who committed time theft?

-Time theft is expensive and damaging for companies, and it shows there are gaps in your business operation.
+Time theft is expensive and damaging for companies.
+It shows there are gaps in your business operations and time tracking system.

 It’s best to take preventive action before fraudulent behaviors actually occur in your business.
 Pay attention to suspicious behaviors and take action in a timely manner.